KarolyRobert/couchdb-designer/README.md

  - **directory**    : The directory which containing the design document directory structures.

-#### Map/reduce testing.
+#### Map/reduce testing. ####

 An other but much better way of view testing instead of **emitted** is the calling the context with **server** or **_design** parameter which give back an object what you can use as emulator of couchdb.
 For example **context("server").view.viewname()** insted of **context.views.viewname.map()**.
-For this opportunity you have to set the **testDatabase** with the createTestContext second parameter.The testDatabase is an array of objects.
+For this opportunity you have to set the **testDatabase** with the createTestContext second parameter.
 With server object you can testing the given view in context of **map/reduce,grouping** and the previously setted testDatabase.
 The server object's functions result the same as if you get by the given function's result from a real couchdb.It is waiting for an optional object parameter with **reduce** (boolean), **group** (boolean), **group_level** (integer) field with same meaning like the couchdb's viewFunction query parameters.
 These functions return the correct result even if you set one of built-in couchdb reducers instead of self implemented.
+Additionally if the test database is partitioned, and the design document as well wich containing the given view, you must pass the partition name as second parameter.

 #### Update testing.